HamedHaddadi/readet/README.md

 # readet
+🚧 _until I prepare a more comprehensive documentation, use this readme to work with package_ </br>
+⚠️ If you run this package on a Windows machine, make sure you define the paths to files accordingly. </br>

 readet is a package developed using _LangChain_ for perusing scientific and technical literature.
 But all tools are applicable to any context. </br>
 Eventhough several functionalities are included in this package, such as multi-agent systems, these modules are used more frequently: </br>
 ➡️ summarizers that are used to summarize a text, mostly pdf files. </br>